Skip to main content

 }

-In this example, the all AWS accounts block is defined within an aws block in a file named aws.hcl within the .gruntwork directory.
+In this example, the all AWS accounts block is specified within an aws block located in a file named aws.hcl within the .gruntwork directory.

-DevOps Foundations customers may be familiar with the accounts.yml file as a file that is used by Account Factory to define the configurations of AWS accounts.
-Pipelines uses the same schema for the accounts.yml file as Account Factory.
-Consequently, the accounts.yml file that is used by Account Factory can be used by the accounts block without modification.
+Customers familiar with DevOps Foundations may recognize the accounts.yml file as a configuration file used by Account Factory to define AWS account settings.
+Pipelines leverages the same schema for the accounts.yml file as Account Factory.
+As a result, the accounts.yml file from Account Factory can be directly utilized within the accounts block without requiring modifications.

 # required: Name of an account